/updated June 2022/

 - Traditional Chinese ideology and its current value MoreI plan to engage more systematically the question of how the early Chinese ideologies and their legacy remain relevant nowadays and which of its aspects may prove usable again, as China tries to re-chart its way of ideological and political development in the 21st century.

 I teach annually an introductory course to modern Chinese history (China at the Age of Revolutions, 1900-1978), which reflects my long-term fascination with the history of the Communist Party of China.
-Biannually I teach an undergrad seminar on early Chinese political thought, and a graduate seminar on traditional Chinese political culture (recently taught in English).
+Biannually I teach an undergrad seminar on early Chinese political thought, and a graduate seminar on traditional Chinese political culture (which is currently taught in English).
 Also biannually I teach a graduate course Problems and Methods of Studying Chinese History and an advanced course based on reading classical Chinese texts.
 From time to time I teach on other aspects of Chinese culture and history.
-Recently, together with Michal Biran, I taught a course Eurasian Empires: A Comparative View.
+Among the most interesting was a course I taught together with Michal Biran, Eurasian Empires: A Comparative View.

 In Beijing Normal University I usually lecture on different topics related either to Chinese history in comparative perspective or to aspects of early Chinese historiography and early Chinese political thought.